EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

-Sean Talts.
-Different goals and use-cases for performance, regression, and end-to-end numerical accuracy testing.

 Sebastian Weber.
 Threading in stan-math.
 Do we want to make a working thread_local C++11 feature a requirement for compilers?
 Yes/no. See  [discourse discussion](http://discourse.mc-stan.org/t/potentially-dropping-support-for-older-versions-of-apples-version-of-clang/3780/5) and [the ad thread pull](https://github.com/stan-dev/math/pull/809).

 Bob Carpenter.
 Can we add a bunch new devs who've been adding things but aren't on our dev list?